softwaremill/kmq/README.md

 # Client flow

-The flow of processing a message is as follow:
+The flow of processing a message is as follows:

 1. read messages from the `queue` topic, in batches
 2. write a `start` marker to the `markers` topic for each message, wait until the markers are written